cozis/cHTTP/README.md

 ## Getting Started

-The library is distributed in a single amalgamated `chttp.c` file or as a static library, so you can:
+The library is distributed as a single amalgamated `chttp.c` file or as a static library, so you can:

-1) Download `chttp.c` and `chttp.h` from the repository (no need to clone the project)
+1) Download `chttp.c` and `chttp.h` from the repository (no need to clone the project) and include them in your soource tree

-2) or clone the project and build the static library my running
+2) or clone the project and build the static library by running:

 ```
 make libchttp.a
 ```

-If you used the amalgamated files, these are the flags required to build a project with cHTTP:
+If you used the amalgamated files, these are the flags required to build a project:

 ```bash
 # Linux